nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/2GenTutorialStyle.md

 ### Accessibility

 Please ensure that our tutorials are [accessible to the blind or visually impaired](https://www.lehman.cuny.edu/academics/education/education-technology/online-accessibility/documents/LehmanCollege_BlindandVisuallyImpairedAccessibilityChecklist_002.pdf) by:
 - writing descriptive text for hyperlinks.
-Avoid using 'Click here'
+Avoid using "Click here".
 - writing descriptive text for images that screenreaders can detect.
 If you want to check how images look, use a color blindness simulator, such as [toptal](https://www.toptal.com/designers/colorfilter/)
 - when possible, avoiding color combinations or images that are not color-blind friendly.
 If you are creating figures in R, there is a [colorblind friendly palette](http://www.cookbook-r.com/Graphs/Colors_(ggplot2)/#a-colorblind-friendly-palette).